-Over the past 10 years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
+Over the past 10 years, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for many decades.
 The recommended phase-out mandates are expected to have the HVAC industry turn to a more earth friendly refrigerant with a technical label R410A.
 R410A has been verified to be safer for the environment.

 Well, it really depends on a number of things.
-The most important thing to do is determine what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+The most important thing to do is determine what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Top reasons for buying an R-410A system

-Current R-410A systems offer benefits to Grand Island homeowners that Dry Charge units do not.
+Current R-410A systems have many benefits to Grand Island homeowners that Dry Charge units do not.
 A few of the benefits include:

 - Greater energy efficiency for reduced cost of comfort

 - Current production refrigerant solutions allowing longer life and extended availability of refrigerant

 - Extended warranty periods for significant peace of mind

 - Quieter operation for a more peaceful indoor environment

 - Ozone friendly refrigerant that protects the environment